Beatrice Rathbone

 Beatrice Frederika Wright, Lady Wright, MBE, formerly Rathbone, née Clough, (17 June 1910 – 17 March 2003), was an American-born British politician.

 Early life

 Wright was born in New Haven, Connecticut, in the United States on 17 June 1910; her father was an international banker.
 She came to England as an exchange student at Christ Church, Oxford, where she met, and in 1932 married, John Rathbone, with whom she had two children, including Tim, later MP for Lewes.
-Her husband was elected in 1935 as Conservative Member of Parliament (MP) for Bodmin, but was killed in December 1940 in the Battle of Britain, aged 30.
-In March 1941 she was elected unopposed as his successor and sat in the House of Commons for the rest of the Second World War.
+Her husband was elected in 1935 as Conservative Member of Parliament (MP) for Bodmin.
+When World War II broke out, John, a trained pilot joined the Royal Air Force as a fighter pilot, he was killed shortly after the Battle of Britain, aged 30.
+In March 1941, she was elected unopposed as his successor and sat in the House of Commons for the rest of the Second World War.
 She stepped down at the 1945 general election, after becoming the first sitting MP to give birth to a child.